-Not only do they feature a small number of games but, because they repeatedly pit the same agents against one another, final rounds also potentially reward destructive strategies that may not be representative of real world competition (e.g. an agent disrupting competitors at the expense of its own bottom line).
+Not only do they feature a small number of games but, because they repeatedly pit the same agents against one another, final rounds also potentially reward destructive strategies that may not be representative of real world competition (e.g., an agent disrupting competitors at the expense of its own bottom line).
 In 2005, CMieux finished 4th in the seeding rounds and reached the tournament's semi-finals.
 While encouraging, these results only provide a partial picture of CMieux's performance.
 In this section, we provide a more in-depth analysis of our agent during what can be viewed as the most competitive phase of the competition, namely the 200 games played by the 25 agents participating in the second week of the seeding rounds.
-All agents at that stage have already been fine tuned over the course of about 600 games (two weeks of qualifying rounds, and one week of seeding).
+All agents at that phase had already been fine tuned over the course of about 600 games (two weeks of qualifying rounds, and one week of seeding).

-Specifically, our results provide a statistical comparison between the performance of the agents with the top 5 mean overall scores during the second week of the seeding rounds, namely CMieux (abbreviated CM), FreeAgent (FA), GoBlueOval (GBO), MinnieTAC (MT) and TacTex-05 (TT).
+Our results provide a statistical comparison between the performance of the agents with the top 5 mean overall scores during the second week of the seeding rounds, namely CMieux (abbreviated CM), FreeAgent (FA), GoBlueOval (GBO), MinnieTAC (MT) and TacTex-05 (TT).

 Performance was measured so as to identify those agents that were able to extract the highest sale price and lowest purchasing price in each game they played.
-Specifically, for each of the top 5 agents in each game it played in we computed how far it was from paying the least for its components and obtaining the most for its end products among the agents playing in that particular game.
-This was measured as the relative difference from the best average procurement price7 and the best average selling price.
-For each of the top 5 agents we report the mean (with 95% confidence intervals) of these values across all of the games they each played in (see Figure 15).
+Specifically, for each of the top 5 agents in each game it played we computed how far it was from paying the least for its components and how far it was from obtaining the most for its end products, among the agents in that particular game.
+This was measured as the relative difference from the best average procurement price6 and the best average selling price.
+For each of the top 5 agents we report the mean (with 95% confidence intervals) of these values across all of the games they played in during the second week of the 2005 seeding rounds in Figure 15.

-6Competition data is available at sics.se/tac/scmserver
+5Competition data is available at sics.se/tac/scmserver

-7All prices are considered as fractions of the corresponding product or component's base price.
+6All prices are considered as fractions of the corresponding product or component's base price.